GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 - Each library publishes a BOM that defines the compatible versions for each release.
 - Each library follows semantic versioning.
-This means that once a library reaches a 1.x version, features can be added in minor/patch releases but not removed within a major version.
+This means that once a library reaches a 1.x version, features and APIs can be added in minor/patch releases but not removed within a major version.

 This combination of characteristics means that you can generally avoid